-- Define: The first phase you need to set all the goals after you find the problems to handle.
+- Define The first phase; you need to set all the goals after finding the problems to handle.

 - Analysis: You deeply analyze the outputs of the applications of your settings.

-- Improvement: You will see the improvement of your process or repeat the above steps again.
+- Improvement: You will see the improvement of your process or repeat the above steps.

-- Control: Here, you maintain the process that is improved by the above phases & get the fruits.
+- Control: Here, you maintain the process improved by the above phases & get the fruits.